GreeshmaSetty/ErrorProne/README.md

 8. Click on the video
 9. Change the video quality to 360p
 10. Get and list the names of all upcoming videos under ("Up Next") section (right side of the screen)
+11. Write the names of the video fetched from step 10 to a JSON file in te following template:
+    ```bash
+    {
+      "team" : "team-name",
+      "video": "search-video-name",
+      "upcoming-videos": [
+             "sample 1",
+             "sample 2",
+             "sample 3"
+         ]
+    }
+    ```
+12. Post/upload file to the server [http://<LAB IP>/upload]
+13. validate the file upload [http://<LAB IP>results/<responce recieved from upload>
+14. Generate the test excecution report